clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/3-exercise-create-azure-private-endpoint-using-azure-powershell.md

 > To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at https://Azure.com/free.

 Get started with Azure Private Link by using a Private Endpoint to connect securely to an Azure web app.
-There are many ways to create Endpoints including Portal, CLI, PowerShell etc.
+There are many ways to create Endpoints including portal, CLI, PowerShell etc.

 You'll create a Private Endpoint for an Azure web app and deploy a virtual machine to test the private connection.